uncefact/spec-untp/website/docs/about/References.md

 **Standard Overview**

-[ISO/IEC 19987:2024](https://www.iso.org/standard/85557.html), also known as Electronic Product Code Information System (EPCIS) is a well established standard for supply chain traceability.
-EPCIS defines six event types that can be combined as required to accurately describe a value chain from raw material to finished product.
+[ISO/IEC 19987:2024](https://www.iso.org/standard/85557.html) is a well established standard for supply chain traceability.
+It defines six event types that can be combined as required to accurately describe a value chain from raw material to finished product.
 The event types are `Object Event` (eg an inspection), `Transaction Event` (eg a shipment of goods from seller to buyer), `Aggregation Event` (eg loading multiple packages on a pallet), `Transformation Event` (eg manufacturing process that consumes input materials to create output products), and `Association Event` (eg linking products to other products or facilities).
-EPCIS also defines a suite of APIs for machine-to-machine exchange.

 **UNTP Relationship**

-The UNTP [Digital Traceability Event (DTE)](../specification/DigitalTraceabilityEvents.md) is a conformant and simplified profile of EPCIS that identifies the minimum subset of EPCIS that is necessary to support value chain transparency.
+The UNTP [Digital Traceability Event (DTE)](../specification/DigitalTraceabilityEvents.md) is a conformant and simplified profile of ISO-19987 that identifies the minimum subset that is necessary to support value chain transparency.
 The UNTP DTE profile is also optimised for packaging as verifiable credentials and discovery as linked data - rather than the machine-to-machine API mechanisms defined by the ISO standard.